kubevirt/containerized-data-importer/hack/README.md

 These may be passed to a target as `$ make VARIABLE=value target`

 - `WHAT`:  The path from the repository root to a target directory (e.g. `make test WHAT=pkg/importer`)
-- `DOCKER_REPO`: (default: kubevirt) Set repo globally for image and manifest creation
+- `DOCKER_PREFIX`: (default: kubevirt) Set repo globally for image and manifest creation
 - `DOCKER_TAG`: (default: latest) Set global version tags for image and manifest creation
 - `VERBOSITY`: (default: 1) Set global log level verbosity
 - `PULL_POLICY`: (default: IfNotPresent) Set global CDI pull policy